kivy/kivy/doc/sources/guide/environment.rst

 -------------

 KIVY_USE_DEFAULTCONFIG
-    If this name is found in environ, Kivy will not read the user config file.
+    If set, Kivy will not read the user config file.
+It will still write and create the user configuration.

 KIVY_NO_CONFIG
-    If set, no configuration file will be read or write, and no user configuration directory too.
+    If set, no configuration file will be read, written or updated.
+Also, no user configuration will be created.

 KIVY_NO_FILELOG
-    If set, logs will be not print on a file
+    If set, logs will not print to the log file.

 KIVY_NO_CONSOLELOG
-    If set, logs will be not print on the console
+    If set, logs will be not print to the console.

 KIVY_NO_ARGS
     If set, the argument passed in command line will not be parsed and used by Kivy.
-    Ie, you can safely make a script or an app with your own arguments without requiring the `--` delimiter::
+    That is, you can safely make a script or an app with your own arguments without requiring the `--` delimiter::

         import os